astro-community/xelement/docs/induction/introduction.md

 ## Why would you need it?

 ### Interactivity without adding any JavaScript framework

-Although dynamic, client-side interactivity can be achieved in Astro already through the addtion of React, Svelte, Vue etc. components, XElement can be used *instead* of a framework component to provide interactivity on your site.
+Although dynamic, client-side interactivity can be achieved in Astro already through the addition of React, Svelte, Vue etc. components, XElement can be used *instead* of a framework component to provide full interactivity on your site.

+### Create Components intuitively

+- XElement has a very simple and intuitive interface.
+Write your HTML as you normally would in Astro using its powerful HTML & JSX syntax.

+- XElement takes further advantage of this to allow you to collocate all of your client-side interactions directly within the HTML itself.

+- XElement lets you express your interactions in either **JavaScript** or **TypeScript** without any additional setup involved.

+### Archipelagos for Islands Architecture

-### Combine other JavaScript framework components for increased interativity
+Combine other UI frameworks for even more interactivity.

-Each framework component rendered individually in Astro creates its own, isolated “island of interactivity.”
-Framework components cannot "talk" to each other: they cannot share or pass data even when they are rendered in the same Astro layout, component or page.
-Furthermore, its child components must be components of the same framework.
-(A React component can only have React children components; A Svelte component can only have Svelte children components...)
+Each framework component rendered individually in Astro creates its own, isolated “island of interactivity” in a composition model wherein a React component can only have React children components; A Svelte component can only have Svelte children components...

 XElement can unite these separate components by providing a parent container element that can provide and execute dynamic, run-time actions based on data received from any and all child elements, even from multiple frameworks at the same time!
+And since XElement components are in effect HTML elements they can be used as children within these frameworks.

 ------------------

 ## How does it work?

-An XElement component generates HTML elements, while also creating a dynamic region of interactive HTML elements on the page by producing its own `<script type="module">` element.
-This `<script>` is inserted at build time, then removed and invisible to the DOM tree in the rendered HTML.
-No special DOM renderer is required. (make this accurate!)
+Each XElement component generates HTML elements first, while giving the option to also create a dynamic region of interactive HTML elements on the page by producing its own `<script type="module">` element.

+This `<script>` is inserted at build time, read by the browser, and is then immediately removed and made invisible to the DOM tree on the client.

+XElement requires no special DOM renderer is to do this.

-It provides pure *element encapsulation* where each dynamic component is isolated from, but can interact with, each other.
+It provides pure *element encapsulation*: each XElement is self-contained, and isolated from, but can still interact with, each other.

+All methods are scoped to each element.
+So if one element does not work as intended, it will neither interfere with nor block any other element on the page.

 ------------------

-## Next Steps

-## Examples

-Visit our ['Getting Started'](Getting_Started.md) guide to take you through making your first set of `XElements`.

-## API reference

-Visit the API reference doc to find all the XElement API reference points and information on how to use each one correctly.

-## Guides
-Explore our guides to see common/popular ways to use XElement in your project.

-## Tutorials
-Learn about using XElement by building some sample web components in an example site.